Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. Plot plans can only be prepared by a Registered Land Surveyor and must bear his/her stamp.

 Yes.
 The State Building Code defines a swimming pool as any pool with an area greater than 250 square feet and a depth greater than 2 feet If your pool does not meet both of these criteria, then it is not considered a swimming pool and does not need a building permit.

-For all new houses and for additions which are close to the required setbacks a certified "as-built" plot plan must be submitted to Inspectional Services after completion of the foundation.
-Framing cannot proceed until the plot plan has been submitted.
+For all new houses, inground pools, and any structures that are close to the required setbacks, a certified "as-built" plot plan must be submitted to Inspectional Services after completion of the foundation.
+Framing cannot proceed until the asbuilt plot plan has been submitted.

 Section 201 of the State Building Code defines ordinary repairs as "any maintenance which does not affect the structure, egress, fire protection systems, fire ratings, energy conservation provisions, plumbing, sanitary, gas, electrical, or other utilities.
 This has been interpreted to mean that rotted floorboards can be replaced on a deck, but the deck cannot be rebuilt without a permit.
 Also, damaged roof shingles can be repaired, but the entire roof cannot be re-shingled without a permit.
 If in doubt as to how much work can be done under ordinary repairs, contact the Inspectional Services Department before the start of work.